Craig Carton Suspended By WFAN After FBI Arrest

 The FBI busted Carton, who is or was the co-host of the high-rated Boomer & Carton morning drive program on the New York City sports radio station, on Wednesday morning.

-WFAN airs on 660 AM and 101.9 FM as well as streaming on the Internet.
+WFAN airs on 660 AM and 101.9 FM, as well as streaming on the Internet.
 The station reportedly paid Carton an annual salary of about $2 million.

 Carton appeared in a Manhattan federal court Wednesday and was released on a $500,000 bond.
-He faces a variety of charges in the case including securities fraud and wire fraud as does a co-defendant.
-WFAN said it is cooperating with authorities in the probe.
+He faces a variety of charges in the case, including securities fraud and wire fraud, as does a co-defendant.
+WFAN said it is cooperating with the authorities in the probe.

 The Securities and Exchange Commission has filed a separate civil lawsuit against Carton and another individual in connection with the same enterprise.